swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 Sometimes, you need to direct your output directly to a file handle.
 For instance, if your program produces two output streams, you may want to assign two open file handles.
-Opening a file for reading simply requires changing the second option from 'r' to 'w' or 'a'.
+Opening a file for reading # writing? simply requires changing the second option from 'r' to 'w' or 'a'.

 *Caution!* Opening a file with the 'w' option means start writing *at